-With Thanksgiving less than two weeks away, I am getting more anxiety by the day.
+Thanksgiving will be here soon (yes, time runs fast as lightening), I am getting more anxiety by the day.

-I know families are not perfect and know I can’t always get what I want, but there are three things that totally drives me nuts on Thanksgiving Day, some of which is my own fault, but who cares!
+I know families (heck, people!) are not perfect and know I can’t always get what I want, but there are three things that totally drives me nuts on Thanksgiving Day, some of which is my own fault, but, who cares?!

 Shopping on Thanksgiving Day

 There are a lot of procrastinators out there (yea, I’m talking about you) and the one thing that I strongly despise is going to a grocery store (or any kind of store for that matter) on Thanksgiving day!

 Why didn’t you get everything you needed beforehand?

 Why are you waiting last minute to get items needed?

 And, believe me, I get it, sometimes we think we have everything we need and right at the last minute, you realized you forgot the poultry seasoning for your much-raved-about cornbread dressing.